recommeddit/backend-archived/README.md

-# recommenddit
+# Recommenddit

-Ranks products based on Reddit recommendations
+Backend to Recommeddit: a web app to rank products based on Reddit recommendations